xyz2tex/dot2tex/doc/installation_guide.rst

 A natural companion to dot2tex is `the dot2texi LaTeX package`_ for embedding graphs directly in your LaTeX source code.

-Dot2tex was developed and tested using Python_ 2.4 and 2.5.
-However, dot2tex will probably run fine using Python 2.3.
+Dot2tex was developed and tested using Python_ 2.7.

 From source